electron/electron/README.md

 Use [`Electron Fiddle`](https://github.com/electron/fiddle)
 to build, run, and package small Electron experiments, to see code examples for all of Electron's APIs, and to try out different versions of Electron.
-It's specifically built to make the start of your journey with Electron a bit easier.
+It's designed to make the start of your journey with Electron easier.

 Alternatively, clone and run the [electron/electron-quick-start](https://github.com/electron/electron-quick-start)